FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 The government will allow people to travel from Dec.
 15, including over the end-of-year holidays, if coronavirus cases drop to around 5,000 new cases per day.

-France, which has decided to keep its ski slopes off limits until January, said on Dec.
-2 that it would make random border checks to stop people getting infected with COVID-19 by crossing into countries where ski resorts remain open.
+France, which has decided to keep its ski slopes off limits until January, has said it would make random border checks to stop people getting infected by crossing into countries where ski resorts remain open.

 BELGIUM

-Belgian households will only be able to be in close contact with one extra person over Christmas, Prime Minister Alexander De Croo said.
+Belgian households will only be able to be in close contact with one extra person over Christmas.
 People living on their own will be able to meet two others.
 Fireworks will be banned on New Year's Eve to limit gatherings and foreign travel is strongly discouraged.

 IRELAND Three households will be allowed to meet between Dec.
 18 and Jan.
 6, Prime Minister Micheal Martin said.
 The countrywide travel ban will be lifted for that period.